DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/10patchworkculture.md

 wanted them to (into a mug).
 Imagine if you needed complicated tools (like milk syringe) for the simplest tasks (to soak a cornflake).
 Imagine if nothing (like sand) looks like it was supposed to (instead, it resembles chocolate milk).
-Oh, yeah*.
-Oops.* And now, I ask of you, to just imagine, if everything (like an IKEA-BEKANT working desk) simply broke down once it got too popular.
+Oh, yeah.
+Imagine if everything (like an IKEA-BEKANT working desk) simply broke down once it got too popular.
 What would you do, dear human?
 That’s right.
 You’d never put up with it.

 That’s why Larry built BlockSmith: so you can make things work exactly